FedeDP/libmodule/docs/src/module.rst

   :param self: pointer to module's handler.
 It is set to NULL after this call.
   :type self: :c:type:`self_t **`

-.. c:function:: module_load(path, ctx_name)

-  Attaches a new module from a .so file to ctx_name context.
-If module.so has a different context, this will be an error.

-  :param path: shared object path.
-  :param ctx_name: module's context name.
-  :type path: :c:type:`const char *`
-  :type ctx_name: :c:type:`const char *`

-.. c:function:: module_unload(path)

-  Detaches a module loaded from a .so file.

-  :param path: shared object path.
-  :type path: :c:type:`const char *`

 .. c:function:: module_is(self, state)